-With more than 950 meters of boardwalks through a eucalypt forest, rainforest and mangrove forest, the Maroochy Wetland Sanctuary is a great place to spend the day with friends and family.
+With more than 950 metres of boardwalks through eucalypt forest, rainforest and mangrove forest, the Maroochy Wetland Sanctuary is a great place to spend the day with friends and family.

 Maroochy Wetland Sanctuary – Sunshine Coast, Queensland

 The boardwalk span approximately 1km and is considered an easy and leisurely stroll.
 There are site markers listed all along the boardwalk which will point to the sites at each location.
 You will come across a huge range of native fauna including River Mangrove, Orange Mangrove, Swamp Oak, Milky Mangrove, Grey Mangrove, Native Wisteria, Flooded Gum, Bungwall Fern, Paperbarked Tea-Tree and Mangrove Fern, amongst many others.